kei178/shopify-ruby-demo/README.md

 # shopify-ruby-demo

-A demo app with Ruby &amp; Sinatra for Shopify Admin app
+A demo app with Ruby &amp; Sinatra for Shopify Admin app (development use only)

 ## Requirements
 * Ruby